 Furthermore, the metafluid can transition between Newtonian and non-Newtonian states depending on the spherical or collapsed shape of the capsules.
 In its spherical form, the metafluid behaves like a Newtonian fluid, with viscosity influenced only by temperature.
 When the capsules collapse, the suspension transforms into a non-Newtonian fluid, with viscosity changing in response to shear force.
 This transition between fluid states offers new avenues for research on the acoustic and thermodynamic properties of the metafluid.

 The potential applications of this metafluid technology are enormous.
 Its scalability and ease of production make it highly appealing for commercialization.
 The implications of this discovery for various industries, from robotics to optics, are immense.
 By integrating this programmable metafluid into systems, intelligence can be added to robots, eliminating the need for complex external controls.
 The ability to change optical properties based on pressure opens up new possibilities for display technologies and color-changing materials.
-Additionally, the transition between fluid states could lead to advancements in fluid dynamics and energy dissipation.
+Additionally, the transition between fluid states might lead to advancements in fluid dynamics and energy dissipation.

 Looking ahead, the future of metafluid technology holds exciting prospects.
 As this research progresses, it will be important to explore the potential applications in emerging fields such as biotechnology, nanotechnology, and energy storage.
 The ability of the metafluid to adapt to its surroundings and respond to external stimuli opens up countless opportunities for innovation.